idubrov/ivans-rv/src/lib/content/2022-03-14-practice-kit-drilling/index.md

 ---
-title: "Drilling and assembling with clecos"
+title: 'Drilling and assembling with clecos'
-categories: ["practice-kit"]
+categories: ['practice-kit']
 time: 1
 ---